tnebooks/11th-zoology/content.en/kingdom-animalia/basis-of-classification/index.md

 **Tissue level of organisation**

 In some animals, cells that perform similar functions are aggregated to form tissues.
 The cells of a tissue integrate in a highly coordinated fashion to perform a common function, due to the presence of nerve cells and sensory cells.
 This tissue level of organisation is exhibited in diploblastic animals like cnidarians.
 The formation of tissues is the first step towards evolution of body plan in animals (_Hydra_ \- Coelenterata).

+ **Organ level of organisation**

+  Different Kinds of tissues aggregate to form an organ to perform a specific function.Organ level of organisation is a further advancement over the tissue level of organisation and appears for the first time in the Phylum Platyhelminthes and seen in other higher phyla.

 **Organ system level of organisation**